Terradue/doc-tep-geohazards/source/community-guide/cloud/laboratory.rst

 Join the GEP Laboratory
 ########################

-A GEP Laboratory is a virtual network on the Terradue's Cloud Platform dedicated to the hosting of your Cloud services.
+A GEP Laboratory is a virtual network on Terradue Cloud Platform, dedicated to the hosting of your Cloud resources.
-A GEP laboratory and its services are secured by user authentication (using SSL / X.509 certificates) and VPN access.
+A GEP laboratory and its services are secured by VPN access and user authentication (via user generated key pair).
-The following sections will guide you through the procedures related to the Certificate download and VPN Setup.
+The following sections will guide you through the procedures related to the VPN Setup and the encryption keys generation.

 .. _laboratory-prerequisites:

 Prerequisites
 -------------
+- You are registered on the Geohazards Exploitation Platform https://geohazards-tep.eo.esa.int/umsso

-- You registered on Terradue's Portal
+- You are registered on Terradue's Portal https://www.terradue.com/portal/signup
 - You received an e-mail with subject "SSH key pair and VPN Setup procedure | Join your Laboratory !".

 .. _install-ssh-key: